-Operating profit margin (OP): An annual expected operating profit margin is established at the commencement of each financial year, with maximum and minimum thresholds applied.
-The expected OP is internally reviewed and set on an annual basis, and is based on relevant industry and peer comparatives;

-- This OP is based upon normalised operating profit excluding all extraordinary and non-trading items, and was set at 3,0% for FYE 2018 (FYE 2017: 3,0%); - " On achievement of the targeted OP of 3,0%, an award of 100% (multiplied by 70%) of the TFP is made. - " If the OP achieved is below a minimum threshold of 1,0%, no award of the financial portion of the STI is made. - " If the OP achieved is at or above a maximum stretch target of 5,0%, a maximum of 200% (multiplied by 70%) of the TFP is made. - Return on Equity (ROE): An annual targeted ROE is also established at the commencement of each financial year, targeted to meet the company's weighted average cost of capital (WACC), also with maximum and minimum thresholds applied. - " On achievement of the targeted ROE meeting WACC, the full amount calculated under the OP metric remains unchanged. - " If this ROE/WACC metric falls below the minimum threshold of WACC minus 6%, a diluting factor of 50% is applied to the amount calculated under the OP metric. - " If this ROE/WACC metric is at or above the stretch target of WACC plus 6%, an escalating factor of 150% is applied to the amount calculated under the OP metric. - " A linear sliding scale apportionment is applied between threshold and stretch targets.
+- › Operating profit margin (OP): An annual expected operating profit margin is established at the commencement of each financial year, with maximum and minimum thresholds applied.
+The expected OP is internally reviewed and set on an annual basis, and is based on relevant industry and peer comparatives; - This OP is based upon normalised operating profit excluding all extraordinary and non-trading items, and was set at 3,0% for FYE 2019 (FYE 2018: 3,0%); - " On achievement of the targeted OP of 3,0%, an award of 100% (multiplied by 70%) of the TFP is made. - " If the OP achieved is below a minimum threshold of 1,0%, no award of the STI is made. - " If the OP achieved is at or above a maximum stretch target of 5,0%, a maximum of 200% (multiplied by 70%) of the TFP is made. - " A linear sliding scale apportionment is applied between threshold and stretch targets. - > ROE: An annual targeted ROE is also established at the commencement of each financial year, targeted to meet the company's weighted average cost of capital (WACC), also with maximum and minimum thresholds applied. - " On achievement of the ROE meeting WACC, the full amount calculated under the OP metric above remains unchanged. - " If this ROE/WACC metric falls below the minimum threshold of WACC minus 6%, a diluting factor of 50% is applied to the amount calculated under the OP metric. - " If this ROE/WACC metric is at or above the stretch target of WACC plus 6%, an escalating factor of 150% is applied to the amount calculated under the OP metric. - " A linear sliding scale apportionment is applied between threshold and stretch targets. - The maximum STI payable to executive directors is limited to 250% of TFP (FYE 2018: 250% of TFP).